 During the execution of the air campaign, the ATO is used daily by JFACC to give detailed taskings to flights and squadrons.
 The ATO gives information about the mission for each flight that are to be flown that ATO day.

-Target audience for the ATO is: Pilots and controllers that are participating on the event for that ATO.
+Target audience for the ATO: Pilots and controllers that are participating on the event for that ATO.

 Airspace Control Order (ACO) (Created by JFACC)